 9.00 am: I knew yesterday evening what part of the source mixdown would serve as ‘Enn’, the last piece in the quartet of compositions.
 The extracted material represents the final twenty minutes leading up to the point when the shortest read text closes.
 I’d decided that the length of the whole from which I’d derived the four compositions would be determined, or delimited, by its smallest component, so that the four voices would remain in unison throughout.
 Only on examining the part could I hear the deficiencies in the whole.
 I returned to adjust the master mix in order to compensate.

 I never weary of being astonished by how a simple conceptual underpinning coupled with a chance procedure, using otherwise unremarkable material (in respect to the sound qualities rather than the content), can produce such an extraordinary outcome.
 This would not have sounded better had I composed it with the greatest deliberation.
 It has all the hallmarks of statement, development, and resolution.
-Or, perhaps, this is how our minds organise it, after the fact.
+Or, perhaps, this is how my mind organises it, after the fact.

 11.00 am: I turned to the first piece: ‘Jayess’.
 Ideally, I was hoping to ‘find’ this at the beginning of the three-hour source mixdown.
 One can but try.
 Throughout, there’s a slow undulation, like the waves of the sea surging and withdrawing, as each spoken word arises, climaxes, and diminishes: